AllGen Is Growing! Click Here To Learn More.

 3 – Indirect Rollover (60 Day Rollover)

-An indirect rollover is a 401(k) rollover in which the money is transferred to the account holder, who then transfers it into the new qualified retirement account.
+An indirect rollover is a 401(k) rollover in which the money is sent to the account holder (check is made out to him/her), who then deposits the funds into the new qualified retirement account.
 With an indirect rollover, there’s a risk of incurring taxes and penalties on the funds if it’s not transferred properly.
 Therefore, direct rollovers are typically preferred because the money is transferred from one account to another directly without passing through the account holder first.

 In an indirect rollover, the account holder has 60 days to deposit the funds into the new retirement account, whether it’s a new 401(k) or an IRA account, in order to avoid penalties and taxes.
 If the 60-day deadline is not met, the funds are treated as a withdrawal.